jes/submerge/README.md

 2. A way to combine several feeds together so that you can subscribe to multiple channels with just one URL.

 3. A user interface to browse your subscriptions without having to go via the RSS reader.

+Longer-term goals would include:

+* a caching layer so that popular requests don't get the public instance banned from YouTube

+* make it easy for people to run a private instance so that the public instance doesn't accumulate too much data to track people with

 ## Installation